whennemuth/kuali-cloudformation/kuali_rds/migration/sct/docker-oracle-client/README.md

 - **Update sequences**
   A migration that continues with [Change data capture](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html) replicates all table data on an ongoing basis, but not the changes to sequences used by those tables:

    > *"As DMS does not replicate incremental sequence numbers during CDC from source database, you will need to generate the latest sequence value from the source for all the sequences and apply it on the target Amazon RDS for Oracle database to avoid sequence value inconsistencies."*

    When cutting over from the source database to the target RDS database, the sequences in the target database will need to be advanced so that they reflect the changes to the sequences in the source database that occurred since the original target database sequences were created using the [schema conversion tool](../sct/README.md).
 Use the following script to update the sequences in the target RDS database to catch them back up with and match the corresponding source database sequences:

    ```
+  # baseline refers to the legacy database, and landscape the target database
   sh dbclient.sh update-sequences \
+     legacy_aws_access_key_id=[your legacy key] \
+     legacy_aws_secret_access_key=[your legacy secret] \
-     aws_access_key_id=[your key] \
+     target_aws_access_key_id=[your target key] \
-     aws_secret_access_key=[your secret] \
+     target_aws_secret_access_key=[your target secret] \
      aws_region=us-east-1 \
      template_bucket_name=kuali-research-ec2-setup \
-  landscape=stg
+     baseline=stg
+     landscape=mylandscape
    ```

-   The prior invocation provided the aws credentials, a landscape, and the s3 bucket name where a copy of kc-config.xml is kept.
+   The prior invocation provided the aws credentials, a landscape, and the s3 bucket name where a copy of kc-config.xml is kept for the legacy database connection parameters.
    This will allow for source and target database connection details to be looked up, based on the landscape in s3 and secrets manager.
    Alternatively, if you know the oracle connection parameters, you can provide them explicitly: